tayyibGbondo/iamrich-flutter-app/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter app development career and i really lern a lot building this basic application.

 A few resources to get you started if this is your first Flutter project: